 The mission of the Beckman Institute Biological Imaging Facility (BIF) is to provide state of the art microscopy resources that enable Caltech scientists to conduct the most advanced research possible.
 The BIF is supported by the Caltech Beckman Institute and the Arnold and Mabel Beckman Foundation.

 The Biological Imaging Facility (BIF, formerly called the Biological Imaging Center, BIC) is the only core facility on the Caltech campus providing light microscopy resources.
 We are located in the basement (room B133) of the Caltech Beckman Institute which, together with the Arnold and Mabel Beckman Foundation, support the BIF.
 The BIF has 9 microscopes.
 Six are confocal microscopes for optical sectioning of fluorescently labeled samples.
-Five are Zeiss laser scanning confocal microscopes (LSMs) and one is a Perkin-Elmer Ultra View Spinning Disc confocal on a Zeiss Microscope.
+Five are Zeiss laser scanning confocal microscopes (LSMs) and one is a Nikon Spinning Disc confocal.
 The LSM 880s have the Fast Airyscan module for higher speed and/or super-resolution microscopy as well as providing a higher signal to noise ratio.
 Three LSMs have multiphoton/two-photon lasers (MP, a category of nonlinear optics, NLO) which allow for deeper imaging of tissues.
 Three have non-descanned detectors (NDDs) for great sensitivity.
+The Nikon microscope is also set up for doing Total Internal Reflection Fluorescence (TIRF) microscopy and the super-resolution technique using Stochastic Optical Reconstruction Microscopy (STORM).
 The seventh microscope is a Leica DMI 6000 wide field fluorescence microscope for deconvolution analyses.
 The last two microscopes are Light Sheet Fluorescence Microscopes (LSFM, also called selective/single plane illumination microscope, SPIM) that provide high speed optical sectioning.
 One is a LaVision Biotec Ultramicroscope II, the other is a Zeiss Z.1.
 Six microscopes are equipped with incubation chambers for controlling temperature and/or CO2 levels.
-For more information click on the Microscope tab above.
+For more information click on the Microscope tab above or the specific instrument below.
 Please go to the Personnel tab above to contact us for training, advice or help with your microscopy.